JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 Packages that track a branch are not updated when a minor upgrade is done.
 Developed packages are never touched by the package manager.

-If you just want install the packages that are given by the current `Manifest.toml` use
+If you just want to install the packages that are given by the current `Manifest.toml` use

 ```
 (HelloWorld) pkg> instantiate